ci-lab-cz/crem-dock/README.md

 cremdock -i example/input.sdf -o example/mode2_1.db -d chembl22_sa2_hac12.db --nclust 2 --max_replacements 25 --program vina --config example/vina_config.yml -c 2 --plif leu83.ahbdonor leu83.ahbacceptor --plif_cutoff 0.5 --plif_protein example/2BTR_H.pdb --protonation pkasolver
 ```

+To additionally restricts generation and to point growing to a desired direction it is possible to provide a field named `protected_user_ids` in an inpit SDF file.
+The field should contain a comma-separated list of ids of heavy atoms (starting from 1), which should be protected from expansion.
+This prevents growing of molecules at the specified points on all subsequent interations.
+It makes sens to combine this option with the restriction by RMSD value.
+Thus, only molecules alighed with the parent structures will pass to the next iterations and growing direction will remain relevant.
+Otherwise, if a molecule will flip, the specified growing direction can become not relevant.

 3. Continuation of an interrupted run

 If `cremdock` running was interrupted it can be re-run using the same command and the calcultions will be automatically continued.
 To continue calculations it will be even enough to run `cremdock` with only a single argument `--output` pointing out on the existing database.
 All necessary settings will be read from the database (almost all other input arguments are ignored if an output database exists).